RoryGlenn/PriceProphet/README.md

    Choose a difficulty (Easy, Medium, Hard) and press **Start Game**.

 2. **Make a Guess:**
-   Review the candlestick chart of the past 90 days.
-Select a predicted future closing price and submit.
+   - Review the candlestick chart of the past 90 days
+   - Use the timeframe buttons to analyze different time periods
+   - Hover over candlesticks to see detailed price information
+   - Select a predicted future closing price and submit

 3. **View Feedback:**
    After submitting, see if you were correct.
 Continue until all attempts are completed.